-The United States and China are positioned to influence notions of democracy, nationalism, citizenship, human rights, environmental priorities & natural resource use, serving as the media generators and health care providers for billions of consumers worldwide for the foreseeable future.
+The United States and China are in position to influence notions of democracy, nationalism, citizenship, human rights, environmental priorities & natural resource use, serving as the media generators and health care providers for billions of consumers worldwide for the foreseeable future.
 We believe the fate of the 21st century hinges on the success or failure of the U.S.-China relationship or, as one co-founder put it, “We’re dancing on a knife’s edge.”

+If we want peace, then strategies founded on reciprocity, mutual respect, & trust-building are critical.
 Global Forum’s concurrent strategies address how we learn, provide possibilities to innovate communication and offer media consumers ways to transform their civic affairs participation.

 The NCA’s annual convention brings together 4,000+ scholars of communication; sessions further our understanding of U.S.-China relations and deepen interpersonal bonds among scholars from China, the U.S., and beyond.
 Since 2016, we have hosted workshops, conferences, conference panels, and celebratory banquets at these NCA conventions.

-Whether held in America, China, these conferences serve as an understood academic model to share ideas, in turn, create opportunities for Global Forum to influence change while building bridges of trust and friendship.
+Whether held in America, China, these conferences serve as an understood academic model to share ideas, in turn, create opportunities for the Global Forum to influence change while building bridges of trust and friendship.

-To rebuild the highly dynamic relationship between the U.S., China, and other international allies, we are collaboratively building a new communication paradigm for open and fair discourse, cutting-edge research, inter-culturally sensitive media, and meaningful partnerships.
+To rebuild the highly dynamic relationship between the U.S., China, MENA, and other international allies, we are collaboratively building a new communication paradigm for open and fair discourse, cutting-edge research, inter-culturally sensitive media, and meaningful partnerships.
 If you are doing work in the areas of misinformation and propaganda, please reach out!

 Global Forum uses trust-based philanthropy to guide our collaborations with a wide variety of partners.
 We are fortunate to have individuals and organizations that offer support that bolsters leadership, funds capacity, and encourages creativity.
 Our partners provide expertise for our strategies of change, wisdom as we produce adaptive communication media and provide communities with the resources to respond to misinformation and propaganda's persistent challenges.